 At present (9/2/19 11 A.M.), the Myrtle Beach International Airport remains open.

-It is the individual airlines’ decision as to whether flights are delayed or cancelled.
+It is the individual airlines’ decision as to whether flights are delayed or canceled.
 All inquiries should be directed to the passenger’s individual airline, not the airport.

 Georgetown County is opening an emergency shelter beginning at 12 p.m.
 Monday.
 The shelter will be located at Pleasant Hill Elementary School, at 127 Schoolhouse Drive, Hemingway.
 Shuttle service will be provided for those in need of a ride.